eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 ```

 #### 2.2. `drat`
+For an overview of `drat`, see the archived repo for the [here](https://github.com/eddelbuettel/drat)

 ### 3. Flesh hyperSpec.skeleton Github repository
-Add template labels to hyperSpec.skeleton so that the hyperSpec ecosystem has a consistent set of labels.
+Add template [labels](https://docs.github.com/en/github/building-a-strong-community/encouraging-helpful-contributions-to-your-project-with-labels) to `hyperSpec.skeleton` so that the `hyperSpec` ecosystem has a consistent set of labels.

 #### 3.1 shell script for fetching template labels
-Each derived repository should include a file (shell script) that retrieves the hyperSpec.skeleton Github repository configuration (i.e., labels, pull request templates, issue templates)
+Each derived repository should include a file (shell script) that retrieves the `hyperSpec.skeleton` Github repository configuration (i.e., labels, pull request templates, issue templates)

     # hyperSpec.skeleton shell script